purpletortue/autosmug/README.md

 	cd autosmug
 	python3 -m venv env
 	source env/bin/activate
   pip3 install -r requirements.txt
+  (Note you will need to create the .smugmug.cfg file in your home directory for the authentication to work, see Marek Rei's Github repo for more info)

 You may need to patch rauth due to a Python 3 Type requirement (without this patch POST methods to the API will fail):

   patch -p0 -i rauth.patch

 The original Python API interface (smugmug.py) and registration scripts (smregister & smregtest) were written by Marek Rei as part of his smuploader Github repo.
-These files have been duplicated here since, over time, changes are expected to be made that will not be backward compatible with other existing scripts/modules.
+Some of those files (smugmug.py) have been duplicated here since, over time, I expect to make changes that will not be backward compatible with the other existing scripts/modules.

 TODO